In Mole Valley you can recycle a range of textiles using our free kerbside collection.

 Want to know which bin to put something in or where to take it?
 Use the search below to find out.

-Simply, put your textiles in one small carrier bag and place alongside your bins on collection day.
+Simply put your textiles in one small carrier bag (or a small bin liner, such as a pedal bin liner) and place alongside your bins on collection day.
 All clothes and home textiles can be recycled as long as they are clean and dry.

-Please do not place your textiles in black sacks or charity bags.
+Please do not place your textiles in black refuse sacks or charity bags.